Quick start

 - Kilowatts to Amps Calculator Convert kilowatts to amps with voltage, phase, power factor, and efficiency.

-- Watts to Amps Calculator Convert watts to amps for DC, single-phase AC, and three-phase AC loads.
+- Watts to Amps Calculator Convert watts to amps with voltage, phase type, and power factor.

 - Voltage Drop Calculator Estimate voltage drop from current, wire length, voltage, phase, and copper AWG size.